The Independent Agencies

 3/10

-The Trump Administration nominates Kenneth Jackson and Russell Vought to be on the board of the IAF
+The Trump Administration nominates Kenneth Jackson and Russell Vought to be on the board of the IAF.

 3/10

+The next target outlined in the executive order was the US Institute of Peace.
 Thanks to testimony entered in the lawsuit of United States Institute of Peace v.
 Jackson (D.D.C.), we have a remarkably detailed timeline for the DOGE assault on the US Institute of Peace:

-Date Event
+Agency | Date | Event |

 2/19